Looking for special and unique Christmas gift ideas? Treat your friends and family to Vancouver and Lower Mainland experiences they won’t forget.

 - Vancouver Symphony Orchestra – the symphony’s end-of-year Christmas concerts might be finished for the season, but they have more performances coming up in January and then continuing all year.
 A ticket to one of the concerts, or a full subscription to the symphony, can be a great present.

-- Early Music Vancouver – this organization hosts lots of concerts including during the Vancouver Bach Festival in the summer.
+- Early Music Vancouver – this organization hosts lots of concerts including during the Vancouver Summer Festival in the summer.
 Consider one of their concerts for your classical music-loving friends!

 Theatre and Opera Gift Ideas